Oracle Third party Support

 However, CIOs must weigh the risks and trade-offs:

-• Compliance with Oracle Contract: You must remain properly licensed to legally use Oracle software, even if Oracle is not providing support.
+• Compliance with Oracle Contract: You must maintain proper licensing to use Oracle software legally, even if Oracle is not providing support.
 Switching to third-party support does not terminate your license agreement with Oracle; it just means Oracle is no longer obligated to provide support (and you stop paying them).
 Ensure you fully comply with licenses when switching because you don’t want Oracle to initiate an audit and claim you owe licenses.
 The good news is that third-party support is legal if you are a valid license holder; Oracle cannot cancel your licenses just because you left their support.
 There have been lawsuits (Oracle vs. third-party support firms), but those targeted the providers for how they accessed Oracle’s materials.
 As a customer, you’re generally within your rights to hire an outside firm for support.
 Caution: Do not attempt to download Oracle patches or updates via Oracle’s support site once you leave Oracle support – that would violate Oracle’s terms.
 The third-party provider will have their methods to support you without infringing IP (the reputable ones are careful about this post-litigation).

 • Losing Future Upgrade Path: If your strategy involves upgrading to a new Oracle version in a few years, leaving Oracle support might complicate that.
 Oracle only allows customers to download new versions with active support.
 A common approach is to download any software/media you might need before your support lapses (since the licenses are perpetual, it’s lawful to use the version you had rights to).
 But any brand-new releases after you leave would not be legally accessible.
 So, many companies with third-party support plan to stay on their current version for the foreseeable future.
 If you eventually decide to upgrade, you might rejoin Oracle support or purchase new licenses for the new product version (costing some of the money saved).
-In short, third-party support is best if you intend to avoid major upgrades and run your existing Oracle products as-is for several years.
+In short, third-party support is best suited if you intend to avoid major upgrades and run your existing Oracle products as is for several years.

-In practice, many companies use third-party support as a temporary strategy to save costs for 3-5 years, then either invest those savings into migrating off Oracle or re-negotiating with Oracle from a stronger financial position.
+In practice, many companies use third-party support as a temporary strategy to save costs for 3-5 years, then either invest those savings into migrating off Oracle or re-negotiate with Oracle from a stronger financial position.
 Others use it indefinitely for legacy systems that will eventually be retired.

 Compliance Considerations and Contractual Obligations